 The new list:

-- Bicep Tenodesis (Now shortened bicep tendon anchored to humerus): Status: Complete
+- Bicep Tenodesis (Now shortened bicep tendon anchored to humerus)

-All done through 4 little incisions.
+All done through four little incisions.
 Pretty amazing.
 Or maybe just a sham.
 I'm not sure yet that they did anything.
 Again, I'll take their word for it.
-Regardless, what I KNOW is that I can't use my shoulder to move my arm at all, even if I wanted to.
+Regardless, what I do know for sure is that I can't use my shoulder to move my arm at all, even if I wanted to.
 There is currently zero strength/activation happening up there.
 I'm fine with that, seeing as how it needs time to heal and form new attachments before I go jumping the gun and trying to rip out all of the repairs.